-The Cost of Inaction: Why Spreadsheets are Killing Your Margin
+The Connectivity Crisis: Why Legacy Silos are Killing Your Margin

-Most solar installers hit a "Data Ceiling" between their 50th and 100th install.
-Up to this point, Google Sheets and generic CAD tools are manageable—after this, they become a liability.
-In 2026, the primary cost of solar is no longer hardware; it is Soft Costs fueled by manual data entry.
+Most solar installers hit a "Technical Ceiling" between their 50th and 100th install.
+At this point, spreadsheets and generic CAD tools stop being 'assets' and become 'debts.'
+In 2026, the primary cost of solar is no longer hardware; it is Soft Costs fueled by Diagnostic Failure.

 You are losing money on every project if: